 Prep as much as possible ahead of time.
 Clean up the kitchen as you go so you aren’t overwhelmed in the end.
-Plate the appetizers and salad, keep them in a warmed oven and a cold fridge.
+Plate the appetizers and keep them in a warmed oven and salad and keep cold in the fridge.

 Cook the soup in the crock pot so it’s warm at the time of service, set the bowls near the crock pot for quick service.

-Prep the entree and sides keep them in a warmed oven for easy yet, hot service.
-Place the dessert in their plates and keep covered until ready to serve.
+Prep the entree and sides and keep them in a warmed oven for easy yet, hot service.
+Place the dessert on their plates and keep covered until ready to serve.

 Remember you are not cooking for 12.
 You are cooking for 2, so reduce quantities appropriately, which will save you time in the kitchen.

-Garlic & Herb Flank Steak with Balsamic Glazed Asparagus
+Garlic & Herb Flank Steak with Seared Asparagus